-The FOEN analyses the data on low water flows statistically; the findings are made available in the form of result sheets.
+The FOEN analyses the data on low water flows statistically and the findings are made available to the public.

-In many areas, water resources are now exploited to the full, e.g. as a source of drinking water, for industrial purposes, or for hydropower generation.
-At the same time, there is a widespread desire to ensure that water is used in an ecologically sound manner.
-In addition, low flows have become a research topic even in Switzerland - a country known as a "water tower" - in view of the threat of climate change.
-The introduction of the Water Protection Act of 1991, in particular, highlighted the importance of the measurement and analysis of low flows in quantitative water protection.
+In some areas, water resources are now exploited to the full, e.g. as a source of drinking water, for industrial purposes, or for generating hydropower.
+Yet there is also a widespread desire to ensure that water is used in an ecologically sound manner.
+In addition, the threat of climate change has also meant that low flows have become a research topic even in Switzerland – a country known as a 'water tower'.
+The introduction of the Waters Protection Act of 1991, in particular, highlighted the importance of the measurement and analysis of low flows in quantitative water protection.

 A wide variety of parameters may be used to describe low-flow events.
 The FOEN Hydrology Division's low-flow statistics are based on the recommendations of the German Association for Water, Wastewater and Waste (DWA, formerly DVWK, 1982/1992).
 They include the annual values for the lowest mean discharge over a given number of days x (NMxQ).
 The parameter NMxQ is of interest in relation to planned withdrawals or releases.